quantenschaum/ctplot/README.md

 Included is an extensible tool to convert raw data into HDF5 tables.

-## installation
+## Installation
-To install ctplot, download the ZIP, extract it and run `setup.py` or just do
+To install ctplot, download the ZIP, extract it and run `setup.py` or just run

     # pip install https://github.com/quantenschaum/ctplot/archive/master.zip

-## use with apache
+## Use with Apache
-To use ctplot with an Apache webserver, put a `ctplot.wsgi` somewhere on your server.
+To use ctplot with an Apache webserver, create a `ctplot.wsgi` somewhere on your server containing

+    #!/usr/bin/env python

+    from ctplot.wsgi import application

+Set the following environment variables to configure the data directories

+    CTPLOT_BASEDIR=/data
+    CTPLOT_DATADIR=/data/data
+    CTPLOT_CACHEDIR=/data/cache
+    CTPLOT_PLOTDIR=/data/plots
+    CTPLOT_SESSIONDIR=/data/sessions

+It's only neccessary to set `CTPLOT_BASEDIR`.
+The other paths are subdirectories of basedir, which can be overridden by setting them explicitly.

+### Run with mod_wsgi
+Enable [mod_wsgi](https://code.google.com/p/modwsgi) and in your apache config set a `WSGIScriptAlias` like

+    WSGIApplicationGroup %{GLOBAL}
+    WSGIDaemonProcess ctplot processes=2 threads=20
+    WSGIScriptAlias /ctplot /path/to/ctplot.wsgi

+Set `processes` to the number of plot creating processes that are allowed to run in parallel (number of cores).

+### Run as cgi-script
+To run ctplot as simple CGI script with [mod_cgi](http://httpd.apache.org/docs/current/mod/mod_cgi.html), create `ctplot.py` containing

     #!/usr/bin/env python